VCityTeam/UD-SV/Doc/Process/TutorialOpenDataInItowns.md

 and submit.

-It can take quite some time... like 2 hours.
+It can take quite some time... like 5 minute.

 and you have this result: